aktungmak/datalog/README.md

 represented as a subclass of `EDB`.

 Once instantiated, the evaluator provides a `query()` method that takes an `Atom` as its argument.
-It will then return a `Relation` of results that could be derived from the program and EDB.
+It will then return a `Relation` of results that are derived from the program and EDB.

 ### Layer 5: EDB